-- On September 15, 2022, Granite LP entered into a float to fixed interest rate swap (the "2025 Interest Rate Swap") to exchange the floating SOFR portion of the interest payments of the 2025 Term Loan for fixed interest payments resulting in an all-in fixed interest rate of 5.016%. - On September 8, 2023, Granite LP entered into a float to fixed interest rate swap (the "September 2026 Interest Rate Swap") to exchange the floating EURIBOR portion of the interest payments of the September 2026 Term Loan for fixed interest payments resulting in an all-in fixed interest rate of 4.333%. - On February 3, 2022, Granite terminated \$350.0 million of a total \$500.0 million principal of the 2028 Cross Currency Interest Rate Swap and simultaneously entered into a new \$350.0 million cross-currency interest rate swap maturing August 30, 2028, to exchange the Canadian dollar denominated principal and interest payments of the 2028 Debentures for Euro denominated payments at a fixed interest rate of 0.536%.
-Upon termination, Granite paid \$6.6 million to settle the mark-to-market liability relating to the \$350.0 million principal portion of the 2028 Cross Currency Interest Rate Swap. - On April 19, 2023, Granite amended the 2024 Cross Currency Interest Rate Swap to update the benchmark rate in the agreement from LIBOR to SOFR, including a fixed spread for the basis difference between LIBOR and SOFR, without any economic impact or change to Granite's risk management strategy.
+- (1) On September 15, 2022, Granite LP entered into a float to fixed interest rate swap (the "2025 Interest Rate Swap") to exchange the floating SOFR portion of the interest payments of the 2025 Term Loan for fixed interest payments resulting in an all-in fixed interest rate of 5.016%. - (2) On September 8, 2023, Granite LP entered into a float to fixed interest rate swap (the "September 2026 Interest Rate Swap") to exchange the floating EURIBOR portion of the interest payments of the September 2026 Term Loan for fixed interest payments resulting in an all-in fixed interest rate of 4.333%. - (3) On February 3, 2022, Granite terminated \$350.0 million of a total \$500.0 million principal of the 2028 Cross Currency Interest Rate Swap and simultaneously entered into a new \$350.0 million cross-currency interest rate swap maturing August 30, 2028, to exchange the Canadian dollar denominated principal and interest payments of the 2028 Debentures for Euro denominated payments at a fixed interest rate of 0.536%.
+Upon termination, Granite paid \$6.6 million to settle the mark-to-market liability relating to the \$350.0 million principal portion of the 2028 Cross Currency Interest Rate Swap. - (4) On April 19, 2023, Granite amended the 2024 Cross Currency Interest Rate Swap to update the benchmark rate in the agreement from LIBOR to SOFR, including a fixed spread for the basis difference between LIBOR and SOFR, without any economic impact or change to Granite's risk management strategy.

-S eptember 30, December 31,
+Se eptember 30, 2023 December 31, 2022

-2023 2022

-Financial assets at fair value
+Financial assets at fair value 2023 2022

 Non-current \$ 128,366 \$ 151,855

 Current

 \$ 128,366 \$ 151,855

 Financial liabilities at fair value

 Non-current \$ 8,139 \$ 6,391

 Current 1,094 7,076

 \$ 9,233 \$ 13,467

 For the three and nine month periods ended September 30, 2023, the cross currency interest rate swaps, the EUR denominated draws under the Credit Facility, the combination of the 2025 Term Loan and 2025 Interest Rate Swap, and the combination of the September 2026 Term Loan and September 2026 Interest Rate Swap are designated as net investment hedges of the Trust's investments in foreign operations ("Net Investment Hedges").
 The effectiveness of the hedges is assessed quarterly.
 Gains and losses associated with the effective portion of the hedges are recognized in other comprehensive income (loss).
-For the three and nine month periods ended September 30, 2023, the Trust has assessed the Net Investment Hedges, except for a portion of the 2024 Cross Currency Interest Rate Swap, a portion of the combination of the 2025 Term Loan and 2025 Interest Rate Swap, and a portion of the combination of the September 2026 Term Loan and September 2026 Interest Rate Swap, to be effective.
+For the three and nine month periods ended September 30, 2023, the Trust has assessed the Net Investment Hedges, except for a portion of the 2024 Cross Currency Interest Rate Swap, a portion of the combination of the 2025 Term Loan and 2025 Interest Rate Swap, and a portion of the combination of the September 2026 Term Loan and September 2026 Interest Rate Swap, and a portion of the combination of the September 2026 Term Loan and September 2026 Interest Rate Swap, and a portion of the combination of the September 2026 Term Loan and September 2026 Interest Rate Swap, and a portion of the combination of the September 2026 Term Loan and September 2026 Interest Rate Swap, to be effective.